Skip to main content

 3. Bid limits for federal funds are goods and services costing:

-a. $10,000 to $249,999.99 - Electronic requisitions must be sent to Purchasing for processing.
-When possible, Purchasing will obtain a minimum of three informal bids, with two being from certified HUBs (historically underutilized businesses).
-Although the requesting department may submit informal quotes with their request, the Purchasing Department may choose to solicit other bids as well.
+a. $10,000 to $249,999.99 – Electronic requisitions must be sent to Purchasing for processing and follow informal bidding guidelines listed above in Section III.B.6.a.
+The Purchasing Department may choose to solicit other bids as well.

 b. $250,000 and Over – Electronic requisitions must be sent to Purchasing for processing.
-Purchasing will obtain formal bids/proposals.
+Purchasing will conduct a formal solicitation.

 Note: When both federal and non-federal funds are used on the same order and the total dollar amount of goods and services equals or exceeds $10,000, an electronic purchase requisition must be sent to Purchasing.
 If the amount equals or exceeds $15,000, the bid requirements for non-federal funds will be used, which are more restrictive.